decaporg/decap-cms/website/content/docs/widgets/relation.md

 - **Data type:** data type of the value pulled from the related collection item
 - **Options:**
   - `collection`: (**required**) name of the collection being referenced (string)
-  - `valueField`: (**required**) name of the field from the referenced collection whose value will be stored for the relation.
+  - `value_field`: (**required**) name of the field from the referenced collection whose value will be stored for the relation.
 For nested fields, separate each subfield with a `.` (e.g. `name.first`).
 For list fields use a wildcard `*` to target all list items (e.g. `categories.*`).
-  - `searchFields`: (**required**) list of one or more names of fields in the referenced collection to search for the typed value.
-Syntax to reference nested fields is similar to that of *valueField*.
+  - `search_fields`: (**required**) list of one or more names of fields in the referenced collection to search for the typed value.
+Syntax to reference nested fields is similar to that of *value_field*.
   - `file`: allows referencing a specific file when the collection being referenced is a files collection (string)
-  - `displayFields`: list of one or more names of fields in the referenced collection that will render in the autocomplete menu of the control.
-Defaults to `valueField`.
-Syntax to reference nested fields is similar to that of *valueField*.
+  - `display_fields`: list of one or more names of fields in the referenced collection that will render in the autocomplete menu of the control.
+Defaults to `value_field`.
+Syntax to reference nested fields is similar to that of *value_field*.
   - `default`: accepts any widget data type; defaults to an empty string
   - `multiple` : accepts a boolean, defaults to `false`
-  - `optionsLength`: accepts integer to override number of options presented to user.
+  - `options_length`: accepts integer to override number of options presented to user.
 Defaults to `20`.
 - **Referencing a folder collection example** (assuming a separate "authors" collection with "name" and "twitterHandle" fields with subfields "first" and "last" for the "name" field):

 ```yaml